JWST Spectroscopy of SN Ia 2022aaiq and 2024gy: Evidence for Enhanced Central Stable Ni Abundance and a Deflagration-to-Detonation Transition: Summary and Conclusions

-Overall, we favor a near-\mch\ progenitor undergoing a delayed detonation with mild off-center ignition for both SN\,2022aaiq and SN\,2024gy.
+Overall, we favor a near-\mch\ progenitor undergoing a DDT with mild off-center ignition for both SN\,2022aaiq and SN\,2024gy.
 The narrow [\ion{Ni}{2}] cores trace enhanced stable Ni in the innermost ejecta, while the broken-slope [\ion{Ni}{3}] profiles record the separation of deflagration and detonation ashes.
 Ionization effects alone likely cannot reproduce the persistent narrow component, implying a compositional concentration of stable Ni at low velocities.
-The narrow-core Ni remains a key challenge for current 3D DDT models, requiring either confinement of deflagration ashes or re-compression of the core before detonation.
-Although we cannot entirely rule out sub-\mch\ origins, our findings most strongly support near-\mch\ delayed detonations for SN\,2024gy, and more tentatively for SN\,2022aaiq and SN\,2021aefx.
+The narrow-core Ni remains a key challenge for current 3D DDT models, requiring either confinement of deflagration ashes or recompression of the core before detonation.
+Although we cannot entirely rule out sub-\mch\ origins, our findings most strongly support near-\mch\ DDTs for SN\,2024gy, and more tentatively for SN\,2022aaiq and SN\,2021aefx.

+The X-ray spectra of some SN remnants (SNRs) thought to be of SN\,Ia origin have also provided interesting constraints on the mass of the exploding WDs.
+Notably, \citet{Yamaguchi2015} found that the Ni/Fe and Mn/Fe mass ratios inferred from the X-ray spectrum of SNR 3C397 effectively rule out a sub-\mch\ origin (see also \citealt{Mehta2024}).
+Using a more indirect method based on the Ca/S mass ratio, which is sensitive to the level of neutronization in the SN ejecta, \citet{Martinez-Rodriguez2017} found independent evidence for high neutronization in three SNRs: 3C397 and G337.2-0.7 in the Milky Way, and N103 in the Large Magellanic Cloud.
+This evidence for high neutronization in the relatively small sample of X-ray bright SNRs in the Milky Way and the Magellanic Clouds suggests that there is a near-\mch\ channel to SNe\,Ia, and that this channel makes a significant contribution to the SN\,Ia rate in star-forming galaxies.

 We encourage high-S/N observations between $\sim$100--200\,days post-peak in the optical and NIR to search for narrow [\ion{Ni}{2}] components.
 A weak narrow feature in [\ion{Ni}{2}]~7378\,\AA\ is detected in our highest-S/N Keck/LRIS spectrum of SN\,2024gy, and \citet{Kumar2025} reported a similar feature in SN\,2011iy in the NIR.
 Because \textit{JWST} samples will be comparatively limited, establishing the frequency of narrow-core [\ion{Ni}{2}] emission should also be pursued by ground-based facilities.